1. Flu vaccine – is it worth getting vaccinated in 2020?

 4. Are there flu tests that can detect this disease quickly?

-Yes, there are immunochromatographic tests, sometimes it is advisable to verify them with a genetic test, due to the potentially false negative results (the result will then show that we are healthy, but in fact we have the flu).
+Yes, there are immunochromatographic tests, sometimes it is advisable to verify them with a genetic test, due to the potentially false negative results.
 The waiting time for the result is 1-3 days depending on the laboratory.
 The test material is a throat swab.

 5. How many people in the world die from flu?